 Friday, October 26

 Spend the full day in Asmara exploring the local attractions.
 The Catholic Cathedral is a top rated attraction in the city.
 This cathedral of Asmara was built in the year 1922.
 The Lombard-Romanesque style of the building is simply amazing.
 It is a tall Gothic bell tower that is visited by many people from abroad.
 The Nda Mariam Coptic Cathedral and the Al Khulafa Al Rashiudin Mosque are also ideal places of visit, which is located on Peace Street.
 It was built in 1938.
 The blocks of dark stone arranged in various geometrical patterns in front of the mosque is simply beauty.
 The Synagogue of Asmara built in 1906 is another important place of the city.
 Other places of attractions are St. Michaels Orthodox Church and the old market.
 Gibi is one of the significant public buildings.
 Built in 1897 as the former palace of the government, it was the seat of the first Italian governor of Eritrea.
 Eritrea's White House which is the office of the President is also very beautiful.
 The Denden Club which stands next to the president’s office is a remarkable place.
-Then visit the Old Post Office, and the Italian Opera House and after lunch visit to the small but rich Museum of Antiquities of Asmara where a vast collection of the various finds and relics from the entire country are stored and studied (if opened by then as it is undergoing restoration works).
+Then visit the Old Post Office and the Italian Opera House and after lunch visit to the small but rich Museum of Antiquities of Asmara where a vast collection of the various finds and relics from the entire country are stored.
 (B,L,D)